Gain a clear, detailed understanding of Luna Modeler’s interface. This guide will introduce you step by step to each core UI component.

 3. Panels

 The user interface contains two side panels.
-On the left is the list of objects, on the right, you can edit the properties of the project, diagram or selected object.
+On the left is the list of objects, change themes or use the Explorer for managing versions.
+On the right, you can edit the properties of the project, diagram or selected object.

 4. Settings & Themes

-On the Settings page you can change the theme to Dark or Light, set the number of UNDO steps, where to display tabs with diagrams and other options.
+On the Settings page you can change the theme, set the number of UNDO steps, where to display tabs with diagrams and other options.

 5. Display modes & Diagram options